lockys/Online-Five-in-a-Row-Game/README.md

-This program is a five in a row game written in Java.
+This program is a five in a row game written in Java....

 support online five-in-a-row game.
 support mutiple users watch a live game.